North America

+It is unknown with certainty how and when first human populations first reached North America.
+People were known to live in the Americas at least 20,000 years ago, but various evidence points to possibly earlier dates.
+The Paleo-Indian period in North America followed the Last Glacial Period, and lasted until about 10,000 years ago when the Archaic period began.
+The classic stage followed the Archaic period, and lasted from approximately the 6th to 13th centuries.
+Beginning in 1000 AD, the Norse were the first Europeans to begin exploring and ultimately colonizing areas of North America.

-North America was reached by its first human populations during the Last Glacial Period, via crossing the Bering land bridge approximately 20,000 to 17,000 years ago.
-The so-called Paleo-Indian period is taken to have lasted until about 10,000 years ago (the beginning of the Archaic or Meso-Indian period).
-The classic stage spans roughly the 6th to 13th centuries.
-The first recorded Europeans to visit North America (other than Greenland) were the Norse around 1000 AD.
-Christopher Columbus's arrival in 1492 sparked a transatlantic exchange which included migrations of European settlers during the Age of Discovery and the early modern period.
-Present-day cultural and ethnic patterns reflect interactions between European colonists, indigenous peoples, African slaves, immigrants from Europe, Asia, and the descendants of these groups.
+In 1492, the exploratory voyages of Christopher Columbus led to a transatlantic exchange, including migrations of European settlers during the Age of Discovery and the early modern period.
+Present-day cultural and ethnic patterns reflect interactions between European colonists, indigenous peoples, enslaved Africans, immigrants from Europe, Asia, and descendants of these respective groups.

-Owing to Europe's colonization of the Americas, most North Americans speak European languages such as English, Spanish or French, and their cultures commonly reflect Western traditions.
-However, in parts of Canada, the United States, Mexico, and Central America, there are indigenous populations continuing their cultural traditions and speaking native languages.
+Europe's colonization in North America led to most North Americans speaking European languages, such as English, Spanish, and French, and the cultures of the region commonly reflect Western traditions.
+However, relatively small parts of North America in Canada, the United States, Mexico, and Central America have indigenous populations that continue adhering to their respective pre-European colonial cultural and linguistic traditions.

 Name

-The Americas are usually accepted as having been named after the Italian explorer Amerigo Vespucci by the German cartographers Martin Waldseemüller and Matthias Ringmann.
-Vespucci, who explored South America between 1497 and 1502, was the first European to suggest that the Americas were not the East Indies, but a different landmass previously unknown by Europeans.
-In 1507, Waldseemüller produced a world map, in which he placed the word "America" on the continent of South America.
-What was known about the continent was referred to as Parias above what is today Mexico.
-On a 1553 world map published by Petrus Apianus, North America was called Baccalearum, meaning "realm of the Cod fish", in reference to the abundance of Cod fish on the east coast.
+The Americas were named after the Italian explorer Amerigo Vespucci by German cartographers Martin Waldseemüller and Matthias Ringmann.
+Vespucci explored South America between 1497 and 1502, and was the first European to suggest that the Americas represented a landmass then unknown to the Europeans.
+In 1507, Waldseemüller published a world map, and placed the word "America" on the continent of present-day South America.
+The continent north of present-day Mexico was then referred to as Parias.
+On a 1553 world map published by Petrus Apianus, North America was called "Baccalearum", meaning "realm of the Cod fish", in reference to the abundance of cod on the East Coast.

-Waldseemüller used the Latinized version of Vespucci's name (Americus Vespucius), but in its feminine form "America", following the examples of "Europa", "Asia" and "Africa".
-Later mapmakers extended the name America to the northern continent.
-In 1538, Gerard Mercator used America on his map of the world for the entire Western Hemisphere.
+Waldseemüller used the Latinized version of Vespucci's name, Americus Vespucius, in its feminine form of "America", following the examples of "Europa", "Asia", and "Africa".
+Americus originated from Medieval Latin Emericus (see Saint Emeric of Hungary), coming from the Old High German name Emmerich.
+Map makers later extended the name America to North America.

-Gerardus Mercator on his map called North America "America or New India" (America sive India Nova).
-The Spanish Empire called its territories in North and South America "Las Indias"; the state body overseeing them was the Council of the Indies.
+In 1538, Gerardus Mercator used the term America on his world map of the entire Western Hemisphere.
+On his subsequent 1569 map, Mercator called North America "America or New India" (America sive India Nova).

+The Spanish Empire called its territories in North and South America "Las Indias", and the name given to the state body that oversaw the region was called the Council of the Indies.